jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `auth-url: "http://10.0.0.2"`: Authentication service accepts plain HTTP connection, TCP port `80` and root path are used.
 * `auth-url: "https://10.0.0.2/auth"`: Authentication service accepts HTTPS connection, TCP port `443` and path `/auth` are used.
 * `auth-url: "https://auth.local:8443"`: Domain `auth.local` is resolved during configuration building, and requests will be distributed among all its IPs, using the default load balance algorithm.
 Authentication service accepts HTTPS connection, TCP port `8443` and root path are used.
-SNI extention and Host header are added to the request.
+SNI extension and Host header are added to the request.
 * `auth-url: "svc://auth-cluster:8443/auth"`: A service named `auth-cluster` will be used as the destination of the request, service port `8443` and path `/auth`.
 The service can be annotated with Backend and Path scoped configuration keys, eg [`secure-backends`](#secure-backend) to provide a secure connection.

 **Forwarding headers**